alexkartun/Web-Crawler/README.md

 # Tor proxy

 url-to-tor-github: https://github.com/rdsubhas/docker-tor-privoxy-alpine.git
-How to run tor proxy on container?
+How to run tor proxy?

 On your working directory clone the repository from the url.

-Now run the container type in terminal of cloned directory: linux platform: sudo docker run -d -p 8118:8118 -p 9050:9050 rdsubhas/tor-privoxy-alpine win platform: docker run -d -p 8118:8118 -p 9050:9050 rdsubhas/tor-privoxy-alpine
+Now run the container type in terminal of cloned directory: sudo docker run -d -p 8118:8118 -p 9050:9050 rdsubhas/tor-privoxy-alpine

 # Web-Crawler
 Simple web crawler.

 url-to-crawler-github: https://github.com/kartuna/Web-Crawler.git

-How to run the crawler service on container?
+How to run the crawler service?

 Go to your working directory and clone the repository from the url.